-From 2003-2008, as EVP of Marketing for Warner Independent Pictures, Kim was responsible for marketing campaigns for films such as Before Sunset, March of the Penguins, Paradise Now and Good Night and Good Luck.
-Prior to that, at MPRM Public Relations, she worked on campaigns for In The Bedroom, The Pianist, American Splendor, Mulholland Dr., Capturing the Friedmans, Being John Malkovich, Shine, The Sweet Hereafter, Happiness, Muriel’s Wedding and The War Room, among countless others.
+While serving as EVP of Marketing for Warner Independent Pictures from 2003 to 2008, Kim was responsible for marketing campaigns for films such as Before Sunset; March of the Penguins; Paradise Now; and Good Night, and Good Luck.
+Prior to that, she handled public relations and awards campaigns on such films as In the Bedroom, The Pianist, Real Women Have Curves, American Splendor, Mulholland Dr., Capturing the Friedmans, Being John Malkovich, In the Mood For Love, Shine, The Sweet Hereafter, Happiness, Muriel’s Wedding, The War Room, Eve’s Bayou and others.

 Kim is a member of the Academy of Motion Picture Arts and Sciences and serves on the Board of Directors for Film Independent.
 Kim co-wrote “I Wake Up Screening: What to Do Once You’ve Made that Movie” with noted film critic John Anderson, which was released by Billboard Books.